ErickRyu/Stibee-spam-mail-practice/README.md

 # How to use
 * Enter your `gmail` and `password` in the `MailSender.java`
 * Allow lesssecureapps [here](https://www.google.com/settings/security/lesssecureapps) ([see also](https://support.google.com/accounts/answer/6010255))
+* Follow google sheets java quickstart Step 1.
+You should download `client_secret.json` and store at `src/main/resources`
 * `$ gradle -q run`